Woods Cross High School

 Woods Cross High School is a public high school (serving grades 10–12) in Woods Cross, Utah, in the Davis School District.
 It is sometimes abbreviated as WXHS.
 As of the 2024–25 school year, the principal is Deanne Kapetanov.
-The assistant principals are Sam Demonja, Elliott Tupea 1,485 students were enrolled at that time.
+1,485 students were enrolled at that time.

 Sports

 Woods Cross High School students have the option to participate in many sports, such as baseball, basketball, cross country, drill team, football, golf, soccer, softball, swimming, tennis, track and field, volleyball, and wrestling.
 They have one big game every year for each sport with their cross town rival, Bountiful High School.

 CTE

 Woods Cross High School participates in the Career and Technical Education program.
 CTE provides technical training to prepare for a successful career.
 Classes begin in seventh grade and continue until a student's senior year in high school.
 Throughout the course of the program, students can choose different courses, depending on where their interests lie.
 These courses include Agriculture, Business, Marketing, Family and Consumer Science, Health Science, Information Technology, Skilled and Technical Sciences, and Technology and Engineering.